 Our nervous systems are wired to look at our environment for threats or danger to help keep us alive, and it’s also looking for safety, when we feel or see some form of danger we can the focus in on it, so we can try to prepare to take action if we need to, fight, flight, freeze or fawn.

-With most people our fight or flight response, just line in a narcissistic relationship when we can not see the invisible danger as it’s all done through manipulation we don’t even know or see at the time we are in it, our fight or flight response is getting prepared to do battle, with nowhere for that extra energy to go, why we can snap so easily, cry so quickly, we can become extremely anxious.
+With most people we go into our fight or flight survival response, in a narcissistic relationship when we can not see the invisible danger as it’s all done through manipulation we don’t even know or see at the time we are in it, our fight or flight response is getting prepared to do battle, with nowhere for that extra energy to go, why we can snap so easily, cry so quickly, we can become extremely anxious.

 Symptoms of anxiety are.